icobg123/arts-shop/README.md

 - No authentication, checkout flow, or real backend (DummyJSON mock API)
 - Static generation works for ~194 products but would need ISR/dynamic rendering for larger catalogs (10k+ products)
-- No automated tests (would add Vitest + React Testing Library + Playwright for production)
 - No i18n, analytics, or error boundaries
 - There's an issue with the transitions on mobile while the Filter modal is open.

 **Production Additions:**

 - Backend: Node.js API, PostgreSQL, Redis caching
 - Auth: NextAuth.js with JWT tokens
 - Payments: Stripe integration
-- Testing: 80%+ coverage with unit, integration, and E2E tests
+- Testing: Expand to E2E with Playwright for critical user flows
 - Advanced features: Real-time inventory (WebSockets), product variants, multi-language support

 ---